Presidency of John Tyler: Pacific

 The return of the United States Exploring Expedition in 1842 stimulated American interest in trade with China.
 Tyler sought to establish an American harbor on the Pacific Ocean, but his administration was unable to establish undisputed control of suitable location.
 Webster attempted to convince the British to pressure Mexico to sell San Francisco, but neither the British nor the Mexicans were interested in this proposal.

 Previous administrations had shown little interest in the Hawaiian Islands, but American missionaries had successfully converted many of the inhabitants.
-American traders based in Honolulu had become influential in the Hawaiian Kingdom, which held an key location in Pacific trade.
+American traders based in Honolulu had become influential in the Hawaiian Kingdom, which held a key location in Pacific trade.
 At Webster's urging, Tyler announced in 1842 that Washington would oppose colonization of the Kingdom by any European power.
 This policy, which effectively extended the Monroe Doctrine to Hawaii, became known as the Tyler Doctrine.

 Eager to compete with Great Britain in international markets, Tyler sent lawyer Caleb Cushing to China, where Cushing negotiated the terms of the 1844 Treaty of Wanghia.
 The treaty, which was the first bilateral accord between the United States and China, contributed to greatly expanded trade between the two countries in subsequent years.